 These snippets focus on specific disk-level features: image-based disk creation, cross-zone asynchronous replication, and guest OS features and licensing.
 They’re intentionally minimal rather than full storage solutions.

-The examples may reference pre-existing infrastructure such as GCP projects with compute API enabled, and public images (Debian, Windows) in the project or image family.
+The examples may reference pre-existing infrastructure such as public images (Debian, Windows) and zones for disk placement.
 They focus on configuring the disk rather than provisioning everything around it.

 To keep things focused, common disk patterns are omitted, including: